adn770/ppdf/docs/design-dmap.md

     -   `-M, --llm-model`: The LLaVA model to use (default: `llava:latest`).
     -   `-U, --llm-url`: The base URL of the Ollama server (default:
         `http://localhost:11434`).
+    -   `--llm-temp`: Set the temperature for the LLaVA model (default: 0.3).
+    -   `--llm-ctx-size`: Set the context window size for the LLaVA model (default: 8192).

 ---